ccang/689Bastet/Readme.txt

 1. Go to the folder "App" and download the file "app-release.apk"
 2. If you saved this file to your computer, copy it to your Android phone
 3. Run this file in your phone.

+Controls:
+1. Swipe left/right/down: move the brick; Touch once: rotate the brick; Back or Home buttons: pause the game
+2. A higher level means not only faster speed but less chance to get even a slightly better brick.

+System Requirements:
+- Android 2.3.3 or higher.
+Best for Android 4 or higher.
+- At least 4 MB of memory space

 ------------------------------------------------------------------------------------------------------------------